g3rg/bttools/README.md

 [x] Order Eras chronologically
 [x] List faction/era availability for mech

-[ ] List faction/era availability for force
+[x] List faction/era availability for force
+[ ] Force count/total not updating on add...

 [ ] select multiple factions? - additive or subtractive???? and/or?
     BRANCH MultiSelectFilters